Software Development Cost Calculator: Estimating With AI Powered Engineering

 Your Estimate

-The calculator above assumes 160 working hours per developer per month, roughly 0.6 features shipped per developer-month at a small team, and that the AI productivity boost is net of overhead (senior review time, AI cleanup, hallucination debug).
-The boost slider’s 40% cap is the maximum a senior-heavy team should plug in.
-Most teams should sit in the 15-25% range.
+The calculator above assumes 160 working hours per developer per month and that the AI productivity boost is net of overhead (senior review time, AI cleanup, hallucination debug).
+The cost-per-feature line treats a “feature” as a mid-sized unit of work, so read it as illustrative, not a price list.
+The boost slider’s 40% cap is the maximum a senior-heavy team should plug in, and most teams should sit in the 15-25% range.
+The regional rates in the dropdown are typical blended ranges you can edit; the only Full Scale-specific number is the $35/hour Philippines rate.

 How AI Powered Engineering Changes Cost Estimation

 The biggest shift in 2026 software development cost estimation isn’t where the developers live.
 It’s what AI tooling does to the math when used well, and what it does to the math when used badly.
-Five concrete ways AI changes the calculator.
+Here are the five concrete ways AI changes the calculator.

 1. Hours per feature drop 20-40% for experienced teams